aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 The VPCs, subnets and the target EC2 Instances, representing business application, could be pre-existing ones or can be deployed as part of this guidance.
 For more information, please refer to the [Deployment Steps](#deployment-steps) below.

 ![img](assets/floating_ip_reference_architecture.jpg)
 **Figure 1.
-Reference Architecture for Guidance for using Floating/virtual fixed IP on AWS**
+Reference Architecture for Floating/virtual fixed IP address with Load Balancing on AWS **

 ### AWS Services used in this Guidance